 Banks are also seeing less churn, less switching from one core to another and less buying and selling of banks.
 Vendors are approaching bank clients who have signed contracts in the past few years to ask them to sign renewal extensions.
 These trends indicate it’s an ideal time to review contract terms for planning for the coming years and to make any modifications.

-Be sure to register for our 2022 Annual Bank Seminar as we help prepare banks for economic headwinds.
-Registration is now open!
+Be sure to check out our recordings and resources from our 2022 Annual Bank Seminar as we help prepare banks for economic headwinds.

 Start the review process early, optimally at least 24 months out, by locating all core contracts.
 Be sure to make a note of original contract dates, attached addendums, autorenewal dates and nonrenewal terms as well as any other small print.
 Pay attention to contract provisions and commitments, early termination language, liquidated damages, deconversion caps, incentive credits and contract expiration terms.
 It can be very beneficial for banks to enlist the help of consultants to analyze contracts and protect their clients.